How to Age Gracefully: Exercising to Stay Active

 We all want to age well.
 Being physically active as well as eating reasonably well are great starts to aging well, physically.
 I would suggest some attention be given to how well you are aging mentally as well.

-My Grandma had Dementia for the last few years of her life and it was very hard to see her struggling to understand who her family was or who she even was.
+My Grandma had Dementia for the last few years of her life and it was very hard to see her struggling to understand who her family was or who she even was sometimes.
 My wife and I have talked about these disorders and we agree that it is one of the worst things that can happen to a person as they reach their later years.

 Any kind of brain engaging activity works for exercising your mind.
 The old fashioned staple of doing a crossword qualifies, as does the newer Sudoku puzzles.
 Of course the digital age needed to get involved and a few apps have been created for smartphones, so you can exercise your brain on the go.